 Author: Michele at ScriptureStudy.Guide

-These are my detailed notes on the differences between Jesus’ second coming in 66 AD and the future coming that will end all of mankind and the world.
+These are my detailed notes on the differences between Jesus’ past comings in 31 and 66 AD, and the future coming that will end all of mankind and the world.

 We will cover the following passages: